MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Return value

 The greater of the two objects, unless neither is greater; in that case, it returns the first of the two objects.
-In the case of an `initializer_list`, it returns the greatest of the objects in the list.
+When an `initializer_list` is specified, it returns the greatest of the objects in the list.

 ### Remarks